Skip to main content

 • If there is a persistent unexplained odour in the home

-How do I know if my ducts need cleaning?
 Signs include persistent musty or stale smells from vents, visible dust being expelled when the system starts, increased dust accumulation on surfaces throughout the home, allergy or respiratory symptoms that worsen when the HVAC runs, and visible mould or debris at vent grilles.
+If the smell appears specifically when the system turns on, duct contamination is the most likely cause.

-Can I clean my ducts myself?
 Surface cleaning of vent grilles is something any homeowner can do.
 But cleaning the interior ductwork requires specialised equipment - industrial vacuums with HEPA filtration, agitation tools, and camera inspection systems - that are not practically available to homeowners.
 Attempting to clean ducts without proper equipment typically redistributes contamination rather than removing it.

-How long does professional duct cleaning take?
 For a typical Melbourne home, duct cleaning takes between two and four hours depending on the size of the system, number of vents, and level of contamination.
 The property is fully accessible during and after the service.

-Will duct cleaning affect my HVAC system performance?
 Clean ducts allow air to flow more freely, which can reduce the load on your system’s fan and improve overall efficiency.
 Many homeowners notice their heating and cooling works more effectively after a thorough duct clean.
+Reduced restriction in the ductwork means the fan motor runs under less strain, which can also contribute to a longer system lifespan.

 If you are experiencing persistent odours in your Melbourne home and standard cleaning methods have not resolved them, contact Total Cleaning Melbourne to discuss a professional duct inspection and cleaning service.